Ron Weasley’s Sponge Cake | Harry Potter Inspired Recipes

 • Let the cakes rest in their ramekins for about 10 minutes before turning out onto a cooling rack to cool down completely.

-• When the cakes are no longer warm, spread one type of jam onto each top and press the cakes together to form a sandwich.
-Serve garnished with Fudge Flies and Fizzing Whizzbees.
+• Once the cakes have cooled, spread one type of jam onto each top and press the cakes together to form a sandwich.
+Serve each cake sandwich topped with whipped cream.
 Enjoy!

 Keyword cake, Harry Potter, jelly